Flight cancellations: Winter storm wipes out thousands of flights across US

 Thousands of flights across the United States have been scrapped or delayed as a winter storm sweeps across the East Coast.

-More than 4,000 flights were wiped on Thursday and more than 2,000 were delayed at 4:15 p.m.
+More than 4,300 flights were wiped on Thursday, and more than 2,000 were delayed as of 7 p.m.
 ET, according to FlightAware.

-East Coast travel hubs were hit hardest.
+East Coast travel hubs were hit the hardest.

 New York's LaGuardia and JFK International airports officially closed on Thursday afternoon due to the storm, according to the FAA.
 Both airports had been open earlier despite significant flight cancellations.
-JFK was expected to resume operations early Friday and LaGuardia intends to reopen later on Thursday.
+LaGuardia resumed operations around 7 p.m.
+ET, while JFK said it planned to reopen sometime overnight.

+Islip's Long Island MacArthur Airport said all inbound and outbound flights were canceled Thursday, and the airport would remain shuttered until midnight for snow removal.
+A member of the airport's law enforcement team said the first inbound flight is expected Friday around 10 a.m.
+ET.

 Newark Liberty said that more than 70% of flights there had been canceled.
 By Thursday, the airport said the weather was affecting "many flights" and that passengers should check with carriers about status.